phantom0109/EMS_CSharp_goldenshark/HOW_TO_RUN.md

 - Click on EmployeeManagementSystem.sln file.
 Basically, it will open the project in Visual Studio.
 - Build EmployeeManagementSystem Project
 - Before running the project, change the connection string in EmployeeManagementContext.cs file.

-I hope this helped you.
-If you have any further question, feel free to ask.